 When you think of New York City, a lot of wonderful things come to mind.
 Unfortunately, “cheap” is not one of them.
-But, this doesn’t mean you’re out of luck if you’re planning a visit to NYC and you’re tight on funds.
-You can use a New York Pass to save money on New York’s top attractions.
+But, this doesn't mean you're out of luck if you're planning a visit to NYC and you're tight on funds.
+You can use a New York Pass to save money on the top New York City attractions.
 Or, you can get creative, do a little research, and take our advice below when looking for inexpensive attractions and things to do in New York…

 1Ride the Staten Island Ferry

 One of the best rides (and bargains) in NYC can be found aboard the Staten Island Ferry.
 In service since 1905, the Staten Island Ferry currently carries over 21 million passengers each year on its 5.2-mile run across New York Harbor.
 Each day, more than 70,000 people ride the ferry between Battery Park in Manhattan and the borough of Staten Island.